zzh-SJTU/zhe_hao_Zhang.github.io/index.md

  -Recently, I have become a research intern in Stat NLP group, under the supervision of [Prof.Wei Lu](http://www.statnlp.org/faculty/lu_wei).
 Recently, I am working on interpretability of transformer and attention mechanism.

--**multi-agent visual dialog system**
-  -Under the supervision of Prof. Shuai Li, our team is working on building a multi-agent visual dialog system.
-I am working deeply into the natural language generation and the exploration methods after that.
+-**Class incremental learning with large doamin shift** -Existing class incremental learning method can not perform well with large domain shift within dataset.Under the supervision of Prof. Shuai Li, our team is working on solve the catastrophic forgetting problem with large domain shift for the task of image classification.

 ## Projects